 I have an amazing dog!
 An Australian Shepherd mix that I picked up at the local shelter.
 She is free to roam around as well, And she protects the animals.

-Without her, I would have probably had no birds around here.
+Without her, I would have probably had no chickens or ducks left around here.

 We got our Muscovy ducklings in April of 2017 from friends.
 We paid $5 each.
 One male and three females.